gourmetgate/docdump/general/workspace.md

 1. Navigate to your root folder
 2. Clone source code repository: `git clone https://github.com/gourmetgate/docdump.git`
 3. Open cloned folder with IntelliJ to edit documentation
+4. Install the [Mermaid](https://plugins.jetbrains.com/plugin/20146-mermaid) plugin to render diagrams in markdown
+5. Install the [OpenAPI](https://plugins.jetbrains.com/plugin/14837-openapi-swagger-editor) plugin to have rendered preview of the OpenAPI documentation